 “Fast servers with speedy WooCommerce makes me wonder why I was with ‘Slow Daddy’ for so long.
 Best load times!
 It feels like I am working on a website locally.”

-So, What Is Varnish?
+What Is Varnish?

-I think it is fitting to explain this cache technology in a few words.
+I think it is fitting to explain this caching technology in a few words.
 Varnish is a caching system deployed on the front-end of the server that handles HTTP requests.
 It speeds up the web application’s performance by a significant margin (Varnish-cache.org official statement claims that it speeds up the performance by 300 to 1000 times.)

 Why Use Cloudways To Host Your WooCommerce Store?

-For the very first time, Cloudways has introduced a platform through which you can launch Varnish Compatible WooCommerce stores on top of reliable cloud infrastructure like DigitalOcean, Amazon Web Services EC2 and Google Compute Engine.
+For the very first time, Cloudways has introduced a platform through which you can launch Varnish Compatible WooCommerce stores on top of reliable cloud infrastructures like DigitalOcean, Linode, Amazon Web Services EC2 and Google Compute Engine.
 Cloudways Cloud Hosting Platform is truly remarkable, on which you can launch an otherwise complex application in under 5 minutes on cloud infrastructures in just a few clicks; making it possible for the non-techs to take advantage of performance and reliability using VMAN optimization technology.

 An optimized and fast performing ecommerce store delivers the best user experience for your customers.
-They won’t get frustrated with sluggish speed of your website.
+They won’t get frustrated with the sluggish speed of your website.
 Even search engines like Google give high priority to websites in SERPs that have impressive loading speeds.
 Plus, slower websites get terrible word-of-mouth.
 I leave you with this thought: 79% of visitors do not return website that has poor performance and according to a 2012 study by American Express, a disgruntled customer will talk about a poor experience with 24 people.
 And, that’s the average!